swanandthequant/Project-on-Time-Series-analysis-ARIMA-family/README.md

 Tried AR(1), AR(2), AR(3).

-Looked at p-values and LLR results – AR(1) was good enough so I stopped there.
+Looked at p-values and LLR results – AR(1) was good enough for using (as LLR for others were way more than our significance level 5%)

 Residuals were checked and looked okay (mean close to 0, no big spikes).